sanjar-notes/react/vault/3_styling,_props,_children/1_1_PropTypes_and_defaultProps.md

 It is to be noted that we are specifying props that are being received, not being sent.
 This is because sent ones are already known - they may be a prop or created just here.

-Also, note that for both `propTypes` and `defaultProps`, it does not matter if we use a props object or de-structure them.
+Also, note that for both `propTypes` and `defaultProps`, while receiving props, it does not matter if we use a props object or de-structure them.
 Just make sure the names of the receiving props are named correctly during specification.

 During specification, both values are lowercase, follow component name and are plural.
 Like so:
 ```jsx